gatsbyjs/gatsby/docs/blog/2020-04-13-upgrading-to-jamstack-with-agility/index.md

 ENABLE_GATSBY_REFRESH_ENDPOINT=true
 ```

-Now, check out the **gatsby.config** file - it has a section for plugins, and the Agility CMS source plugin is called **@agility/gatsby-source-agilitycms**.
+Now, check out the **gatsby-config.js** file - it has a section for plugins, and the Agility CMS source plugin is called **@agility/gatsby-source-agilitycms**.
 Check that the language code and channel name matches what you have in your Agility CMS instance.

 ### Modules and Page Templates